Reflexive Verbs in Spanish - A Beginner's Guide | 2023 (with Examples)

 object: los platos

-As established a little earlier on, reflexive verbs in English are demonstrated with pronouns like myself, himself, ourselves etc.
+Reflexive verbs in English are demonstrated with pronouns like myself, himself, ourselves, etc.

 In Spanish, this pronoun is already part of the verb.
 Just look at the 'se' in these reflexive verbs in Spanish below:

-In order to conjugate reflexive verbs in Spanish, we need to remove the 'se' from the end of the infinitive form and move it to the front of the verb.
+In order to conjugate reflexive verbs in Spanish, we need to remove the 'se' from the end of the infinitive form and add the reflexive pronoun to the front of the verb.

-object: ella (se: part of the reflexive verb lavarse)
+object: ella (se: part of the reflexive verb mirarse)

 Here, se shows that she is doing the action to herself.